scott-knight/linux-on-windows-11/customize-linux.md

 <br/>

-Using VIM, copy this to the bottom of your .zshrc file:
+Using VIM or Nano, copy this to the bottom of your .zshrc file:

 ```
 # BIGBRAIN is the hostname of my computer.
 If you run `ls -FlaG $HOME/.keychain` in the console,